ponty/confduino/README.rst

  - list, install, remove arduino_ programmers
  - list, install, remove arduino_ boards
  - written in python
- - crossplatform
+ - cross-platform
  - can be used as a python library or as a console program
- - unpacker backend: pyunpack_
+ - unpacker back-end: pyunpack_
- - downloader backend: urllib_
+ - downloader back-end: urllib_
  - some functionality is based on arscons_
+ - supported python versions: 2.5, 2.6, 2.7, PyPy

 Known problems:
  - Python 3 is not supported